 For maximum protection when skiing in wet snow and deep powder, it’s hard to beat a bib.
 And among the many options on the market, Flylow’s Baker is a standout.
 It has a long track record of waterproof performance from its 3-layer build and DWR coating, is super tough with panels of reinforced Cordura, and has an easily adjustable fit with Velcro tabs on the sides.
 The Baker also performs well for sidecountry hikes and backcountry tours with a ventilation system that features both massive side vents and zippered openings along the inner thigh.

 What do you give up with the Baker’s bib design?
-The extra waterproof layer around the stomach and lower back does make it run hotter than a comparable pant, and it’s overkill on mild-weather days.
+The extra waterproof layer around the stomach and lower back makes it run hotter and heavier than a comparable pant, and it’s overkill on mild-weather days.
 Additionally, the Flylow’s substantial construction and moderately baggy fit can inhibit range of motion for skinning uphill.
-But the Baker is a perfect match for its namesake hill: It's built to handle anything from wet, unruly conditions to bottomless powder days.
+But the Baker is a perfect match for its namesake mountain: It's built to handle anything from wet, unruly conditions to bottomless powder days.
 Interestingly, Flylow doesn’t offer an equivalent female version, although their women’s Foxy Bib is a favorite of ours and features similar coverage, organization, and build quality.
 The key difference is its Tactic 3L construction, which is stretchier, lighter, and thinner than the Baker’s 3L Intuitive build.

-See the Flylow Gear Baker Bib
+See the Men's Flylow Gear Baker Bib See the Women's Flylow Gear Foxy Bib

 Best of the Rest

-6. Patagonia Storm Shift ($399)
+6. Patagonia Storm Shift Pants ($399)

 Type: Hardshell